Emmanuelle Guyon, the mirror of your emotions

 "Ishaia" etched sterling silver earrings

-Silver, much like gold, played a crucial role as currency in most global civilizations until the adoption of the gold standard system in the late 19th century.
-The Libyans were among the first to use silver as currency around 700 B.C., marking the beginning of its use in financial transactions.
+Silver, like gold, played a crucial role as currency in most of the world’s civilizations until the adoption of the gold standard in the late 19th century.
+The earliest uses of silver for trade date back to the Libyans around 700 BCE, marking the beginning of its importance in financial transactions.
+Subsequently, civilizations such as the Romans and Byzantines widely adopted silver as the basis of their monetary systems, minting coins that circulated throughout their empires.

-While silver is no longer the standard for currencies, some countries continue to mint silver coins, often for commemorative purposes or as investments and protection against monetary devaluations.
+Although silver is no longer the standard for currencies in modern economies, some countries continue to mint silver coins, often for commemorative purposes or as investments.
+Investors view silver as a means of diversifying their portfolios, particularly during periods of economic instability, where it serves as a hedge against inflation and currency devaluation.

 Mines: the main producer is Mexico (where we dwell) with 20% of the world production.
 Then you will find Peru, China, Australia, Chili, Poland, Russia, Bolivia, the USA, and Argentina…